Haydn / Beethoven

 - Presto scherzando (4/4)

 The quartet setup featured the two violins sitting on the left, the cello behind the viola on the right side.
 It’s always interesting to observe the social interaction between the musicians in such a small formation.
-Different from the Hagen Quartet (see the concert review from 2017-10-01, yet to be published), which appears to have “internalized” such interaction, seemingly functioning with invisible communication, these artists frequently made eye contact.
+The artists frequently made eye contact.
+That’s different from the Hagen Quartet (see the concert review from 2017-10-01), which appears to have “internalized” such interaction, seemingly functioning with invisible communication.
 The first violin (Florian Donderer) clearly appeared to take the lead role, except when his part was pausing, of course.
 The other three members of the team kept contact among themselves, as well as of course with the first violin.

 I. Allegro di molto